About the Area

 The Rural Midwest At Its Best

 Grayfield sits precisely at the intersection of two historically significant “Old Roads” – the Old Sauk Trail (now US-12, also known as “The Chicago Pike” and “Michigan’s Heritage Highway”) and the Old Main Line of the New York Central railroad, both of which played important roles in the westward expansion of early-to-mid-19th century America.
-Innumerable pioneer settlements grew up along these routes which, even today, when seen from the air at night, resemble long strands of tiny twinkle lights.
+Innumerable pioneer settlements grew up along this trail.

 Norman Rockwell didn’t live here, but the area will remind you of the people and places he so appealingly captured on his canvases.
 This is the rural Midwest at is best – small towns and farming communities, rolling hills and winding roads, scenic lakes and rivers, a slower pace.
 You’ll still find traditional old hardware stores and diners in the towns.
 Amish farms, produce stands, and antique shops dot the local countryside.
 The County Fair in late September is still a highlight of the annual social scene.

 Things haven’t changed much over the years in the old Village of Jonesville (c.1830, pop, 2,200).
-From Grayfield, it’s a short walk across the St. Joseph River and into town where guests will find a couple of good restaurants, a small bakery, a cozy coffee shop, an old-fashioned ice cream parlor, and one or two other inviting shops.
+From Grayfield, it’s a short walk across the St. Joseph River and into town where guests will find a couple of good restaurants, a small bakery, a small live theatre, and one or two other inviting shops.
 A challenging little golf course is also within walking distance.
 And the surrounding countryside is perfect for long strolls, biking, and relaxing drives.

 The tiny village of Allen, just five miles west of Jonesville on US-12, purports to be “The Antique Capitol of Michigan.”
 The town attracts treasure hunters from throughout the Midwest, and many a Grayfield guest has enjoyed a rummage through Allen’s renowned shops.